bahodge/tomb-of-annihilation/sessions/Session 35.md

 ## Port Nyanzahru

 We arrive fully refreshed and glistening at the [[Port Nyanzahru]].
 The party goes to the bathouse and bath to strategise about [[Lost City of Omu]].
 We go shopping.

+## Omu

+We fly to [[Lost City of Omu]] and try to land on the south side near a staircase.
+A ruined city drenched in a swollen river.
+A ruined palace lies a few hundred feet near the steaming gash.